akela-lang/akela/README.md

 ## Status
 The Akela project is a work in progress.
 Most of the work has been focused on fast recursive decent parsing, type checking, and testing tools.
 Code generation has been lightly worked on.
-A new syntax has been designed and will be implemented later this year.
+Currently, tests are moving to a new test framework.
+Next, a new syntax that has been designed will be adopted.

 ## Project Goals
 Many of the following goals are aspirational.